laitingsheng/2018S1-COMP30023-Project-1/README.md

 # COMP30023 Project 1

 The simple server currently support
-- HTTP/1.1, but no persistent connection and multi-hosting
+- HTTP/1.0, no handler of keep-alive
 - Multi-connection, with unlimited thread creation